developer-zebra/developer-zebra-site/src/ekd/1-6/guide/about/index.md

 From RN:
 * **Undo feature** reverses each of the last 10 actions
 * **Deploy button** automatically exports the current layout to a USB-connected device
-* **Supports Repeating Keys action** to send multiple keycodes by long-pressing a key
+* **Repeating Keys Action** sends multiple keycodes by long-pressing a key
-* **Supports Macros** to combine multiple keycodes, presses or actions into a single action
+* **Macros** combine multiple keycodes, presses or actions into a single action

-* EKD now includes **[predeveloped sample layouts](../../samples/)** that can be downloaded and deployed immediately or customized to best suit the needs of an enterprise.
+* EKD now includes **[predeveloped sample layouts](../../samples/)** that can be downloaded and deployed immediately or customized to suit the needs of an enterprise.

 <!--
 OLD OLD OLD